 Nervous tissues use energy from calcium to stimulate nerve impulses and regulate muscle contractions, so the mineral is essential for not only bone health, but also movement.

-Individuals with spastic cerebral palsy will experience spasticity, which is when their muscles continuously contract, making it difficult to move and eat properly.
+Over 75% of individuals with cerebral palsy experience spasticity, which is when their muscles continuously contract, making it difficult to move and eat properly.

-Magnesium can help reduce spasticity and increase range of movement.
-It helps relax the muscles and promotes nerve function.
+Magnesium can help reduce spasticity and increase range of movement by relaxing the muscles and promoting nerve function.

 Just like calcium, magnesium is essential for bone health and preventing osteoporosis.

 Vitamin C is potent in antioxidants, which helps combat free radicals and prevent oxidative stress.